Mae Young: Various wrestling promotions (1950–1970s)

 She fought under the nicknames of "The Queen" and "The Great Mae Young", but she used her real name for most of her matches.
 During the 1950s, she wrestled for Mildred Burke's World Women's Wrestling Association (WWWA).
 In 1954, Young and Burke were some of the first females to tour Japan after the war.
 In 1951, she became the National Wrestling Alliance's (NWA) first Florida Women's Champion.
 Five years later in September 1956, she participated in the battle royal to determine the new NWA World Women's Champion after June Byers was stripped of the title, but the championship was won by Young's friend The Fabulous Moolah.
 In 1968, she became the NWA's first United States Women's Champion.
 She wrestled for WWWF in two matches in 1969 and 1972.
 At this point it is unknown when Mae left the wrestling business and retired.
 In the late 70s, Mae worked in the real estate business in San Leandro California.

 As an instructor, her students included Ric "The Equalizer" Drasin and The Fabulous Moolah.

-Ladies International Wrestling Association (LIWA) (1993–1998)
+Ladies International Wrestling Association (1993–1998)

 In 1993, Young would come out of retirement and started wrestling again for the first time in over 20 years.
 She worked for Fabulous Moolah's Ladies International Wrestling Association based in Las Vegas.
 On June 21, 1996, she teamed with Fabulous Moolah at LIWA Golden Girls Extravaganza event in Las Vegas where they wrestled Liz Chase and Lori Lynn to a no contest.
 She continued working with LIWA and even teaming with Moolah until 1998.
 She left the promotion and went to the WWF in 1999.